dkl20/yaletown-real-estate-prediction/README.md

 **Yaletown Real Estate Price Prediction**

-This project developed a predictive pricing model to estimate apartment prices in Yaletown, Vancouver, using a dataset of 100 listings and multiple linear regression.
+This project developed a predictive pricing model to estimate apartment prices in Yaletown, Vancouver, using a manually collected dataset of 100 listings and multiple linear regression.
 By analyzing key property features such as interior floor space, building age, and parking availability, the model achieves an adjusted R² of 79.71%, demonstrating strong predictive accuracy.

 **Results:**